The National (band): 2013–2016: Trouble Will Find Me and Mistaken for Strangers

-2017–2021: Sleep Well Beast and I Am Easy to Find
+2017–2019: Sleep Well Beast, I Am Easy to Find, and Grammy win

 On May 11, 2017, the single "The System Only Dreams in Total Darkness" was released after two days of mysterious teasers.
 At the same time, a new album was announced, titled Sleep Well Beast, which was released September 8, 2017.
 The album's second single, "Guilty Party" was released on June 28, 2017.
 The band released "Carin at the Liquor Store", the third single from the album, on August 8, 2017.
 On August 29, 2017, they released the fourth single, "Day I Die".
 Matt Berninger has said he and Carin Besser wrote much of Sleep Well Beast about the challenges of their own marriage.
 The album was also heavily influenced by the 2016 United States presidential election.

 The band scheduled a worldwide tour in support of the album, which began in September 2017.
 In August 2017, "The System Only Dreams in Total Darkness" became the band's first song to reach number one on a Billboard songs chart, reaching number one on the Adult Alternative Songs chart.
-On November 28, 2017, the album was nominated for two Grammy Awards: for Best Alternative Music Album and Best Recording Package, later winning the Grammy for Best Alternative Music Album.
-While on tour to support the album, The National performed new music during a performance in Zagreb, Croatia.
+On November 28, 2017, the album was nominated for two Grammy Awards: for Best Alternative Music Album and Best Recording Package, later winning the Grammy for Best Alternative Music Album, which bassist Scott Devendorf accepted on behalf of the band.
+While on tour to support the album, the National performed new music during a performance in Zagreb, Croatia.
 The band wrote the music for the 2018 musical Cyrano by Erica Schmidt, an adaptation of the 1896 play Cyrano de Bergerac by Edmond Rostand, which starred Schmidt's husband Peter Dinklage in the lead role.
-Like most of The National's music, the songs for Cyrano all have lyrics by Besser and Berninger, and music by the Dessner brothers.
+Like most of the National's music, the songs for Cyrano all have lyrics by Besser and Berninger, and music by the Dessner brothers.